-The university has become famous for its small size classes and personalised approach to learning, with flexible schedules to suit the diverse needs of its students with distance learning.
+The university has become famous for its small-size classes and personalized approach to learning, with flexible schedules to suit the diverse needs of its students with distance learning.
 The Faculty and research centres provide learning opportunities for students while creating new knowledge and advancement in areas of health, food security, literacy, child development and many more.
 Their undergraduate degrees in Public Relations and Child Youth Study are the only programs of their kind to be offered in the province.

-The University is organised into four different faculties; Pure and Applied Science, Professional Studies, Arts and Theology, with each faculty divided into departments and schools specialising in research and teaching.
+The University is organized into four different faculties; Pure and Applied Science, Professional Studies, Arts and Theology, with each faculty divided into departments and schools specializing in research and teaching.

-At Acadia University, the research programs have particular focus on ethno-culture diversity, climate change and Environmental monitoring, and life style choices contributing to health and wellness.
+At Acadia University, the research programs have a particular focus on ethno-culture diversity, climate change and environmental monitoring, and life style choices contributing to health and wellness.